What the experts say

 Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.

 A paper compared the rate of force development and the peak force exerted between isometric and dynamic mid-thigh clean pulls with subjects standing on a force plate.
-Though there was no relationship between the rates of force development in either case as the loading increased there was evidence that the peak force correlation improved between isometric and dynamic lifts with loading.
+Though there was no relationship between the rates of force development in either case as the loading increased, there was evidence that the peak force correlation improved between isometric and dynamic lifts with loading.
 The main observation with an impact on assessment was that isometric peak force and dynamic peak rate of force development were strongly related to vertical jump performance.
-In other words athletes who possess greater isometric maximum strength and dynamic explosive strength tend to be able to jump higher.
-One observation to make in general here is that isometric strength training, though absolutely proven to be of benefit in increasing strength, muscle bulk and levels of muscle recruitment is still largely underused as part of strength conditioning programs.
+In other words, athletes who possess greater isometric maximum strength and dynamic, explosive strength tend to be able to jump higher.
+One observation to make in general here is that isometric strength training, though proven to be of benefit in increasing strength, muscle bulk and levels of muscle recruitment is still mostly underused as part of strength conditioning programs.

-Swimmers were studied with respect to the impact of assisted and resisted training utilizing elastic tubes to develop over-strength or over-speed workouts.
+Swimmers were studied with the impact of assisted and resisted training utilizing elastic tubes to develop over-strength or over-speed workouts.
 100m front crawl swimming performance was investigated in a population of 37 competition level swimmers aged between 14 and 21 years.
-In the over-strength group swimming velocity and stroke rate increased over 3-weeks while stroke length remained unchanged.
-In the over-speed group stroke rate increased but stroke length decreased with no overall change in swim velocity.
-Though both approaches were superior to traditional training programs the over-strength 'resisted' program had a larger impact on muscle strength, swimming performance and stroke technique than the over-speed program.
+In the over-strength group, swimming velocity and stroke rate increased over 3-weeks while stroke length remained unchanged.
+In the over-speed group, stroke rate increased, but stroke length decreased with no overall change in swim velocity.
+Though both approaches were superior to traditional training programs, the over-strength 'resisted' program had a more considerable impact on muscle strength, swimming performance and stroke technique than the over-speed program.

-Complex training continues to be used widely by performance athletes particularly to maximize the strength training benefits within the anaerobic energy systems.
-A study examined the effect of varying the intra-complex rest period between back squats (5RM) and countermovement jumps between 30 seconds and 6 minutes on a group of 18 men and women.
-The study found that flight time of the jumps was reduced at both 30 seconds and 6-minutes relative to that at 2 and 4-minutes and that only men improved after 4-minutes rest relative to the performance at 2-minutes.
+Complex training continues to be used widely by performance athletes, particularly to maximize the strength training benefits within the anaerobic energy systems.
+A study examined the effect of varying the intra-complex rest period between back squats (5RM), and counter-movement jumps between 30 seconds and 6 minutes on a group of 18 men and women.
+The study found that the flight time of the jumps was reduced at both 30 seconds and 6-minutes relative to that at 2 and 4-minutes and that only men improved after 4-minutes of rest relative to the performance at 2-minutes.
 The study went on to examine ground reaction forces and flight times on an individual basis and found that all subjects differed and required a specific rest interval to allow them to perform maximally during the counter-movement jump phase of the complex.
-Clearly the observation here is that complex training can benefit or inhibit countermovement jump performance depending on the rest interval.
-The determination of the optimal intra-complex rest interval for each individual may be necessary in the practical setting to maximize the training benefit.
+The observation here is that complex training can benefit or inhibit countermovement jump performance depending on the rest interval.
+The determination of the optimal intra-complex rest interval for each individual may be necessary for the practice setting to maximize the training benefit.

-It was also observed that increasing the frequency of the rest period enabled the subjects to perform a greater number of repetitions, resulting in significantly greater blood lactate accumulation.
-The question to ask yourself right now is, when planning a resistance training session, 'Why do I use a 10-repetition base?'
-The science seems to indicate no sound basis at all.
-I guess it's an easy number to remember!
+It was also observed that increasing the frequency of the rest period enabled the subjects to perform a more significant number of repetitions, resulting in significantly greater blood lactate accumulation.
+The question to ask yourself right now is when planning a resistance training session, 'Why do I use a 10-repetition base?'
+The science indicates no sound basis at all.
+I guess it is a manageable number to remember!

-A study compared the effect of dynamic warm up (DWU) with static-stretching warm up (SWU) on power and agility.
-Subjects aged 18-24 years performed one of the two warm up routines (DWU or SWU) or performed no warm up (NWU) on 3 consecutive days with the process lasting 10-minutes in each case.
-After 1-2 minutes of recovery, subjects performed 3 tests of power or agility i.e. T-shuttle run, underhand medicine ball throw for distance and a 5-step jump.
+A study compared the effect of dynamic warm-up (DWU) with static-stretching warm-up (SWU) on power and agility.
+Subjects aged 18-24 years performed one of the two warm-up routines (DWU or SWU) or performed no warm-up (NWU) on three consecutive days with the process lasting 10-minutes in each case.
+After 1-2 minutes of recovery, subjects performed three tests of power or agility, i.e. T-shuttle run, underhand medicine ball throw for distance and a 5-step jump.
 Repeated measures revealed better performance scores after the DWU for the three performance tests relative to SWU and NWU.
 There were no significant differences between the SWU and NWU for the medicine ball throw and the T-shuttle run, but the SWU was associated with better scores on the 5-step jump.
-The authors concluded that because the results of this study indicate a relative performance enhancement with the DWU, the utility of warm up routines that use static stretching as a stand-alone activity should be reassessed.
+The authors concluded that because the results of this study indicate a relative performance enhancement with the DWU, the utility of warm-up routines that use static stretching as a stand-alone activity should be reassessed.
 It would be interesting to see this experiment repeated following a general warm-up process in all cases since this may be more analogous to many sports situations.

 The amount of ATP stored in the muscle available for immediate use is limited, and once used, must be resynthesized in the muscle.
 Ribose, a naturally occurring pentose sugar, helps resynthesize ATP for use in muscles.
 There have been claims that ribose supplements increase ATP levels and improve performance.
 Other studies have provided mixed results on the effectiveness of ribose as an ergogenic aid at high doses.
-None of these studies have compared the impact of the recommended dose of ribose on athletes and non-athletes under exercise conditions that are most conducive for effectiveness.
+None of these studies has compared the impact of the recommended dose of ribose on athletes and non-athletes under exercise conditions that are most conducive for effectiveness.
 A study evaluated the effectiveness of ribose as an ergogenic aid at the dose recommended for supplements currently on the market during an exercise trial to maximize its efficacy.
-11 male subjects performed 2 trials 1 week apart.
-Each trial consisted of three 30-second Wingate tests with a 2-minute recovery between each test.
+Eleven male subjects performed two trials one week apart.
+Each trial consisted of three 30-second Wingate tests with a two-minute recovery between each test.
 Trials were counterbalanced, with 1 trial being performed with 625 mg of ribose and the other with a placebo.
-Peak power, mean power, and percent decrease in power were recorded during each Wingate test.
-There were no significant differences between ribose and the placebo.
-These results suggest that ribose had no effect on performance when taken orally, at the dose suggested by the distributor.
+Peak power, mean power, and per cent decrease in power were recorded during each Wingate test.
+There were no significant differences between the ribose and the placebo.
+These results suggest that ribose did not affect performance when taken orally, at the dose indicated by the distributor.

-Finally, this month we look at a report that seeks to identify the smallest worthwhile enhancement in the Olympic-distance triathlon with view to applying this to test situations to monitor progress.
-Data was taken from 103 athletes in up to nine competitions over a 19 month period.
+Finally, this month we look at a report that seeks to identify the smallest worthwhile enhancement in the Olympic-distance triathlon to apply this to test situations to monitor progress.
+Data was taken from 103 athletes in up to nine competitions over 19 months.
 The findings were as follows: